HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Working with Ingest

 **Ingest API** The Ingest Service provides a programmatic API for submitting data.
 This may be useful, for example, for LIMs integration solutions.
-This does require authentication and would require contacting the ingest team.
+This does require authentication and would require contacting the ingest team at [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).

 [Starting point: GitHub Repository Ingest Central (ingest-central)](https://github.com/HumanCellAtlas/ingest-central)
 [GitHub Repository for Ingest API(ingest-broker-api)](https://github.com/HumanCellAtlas/ingest-broker-api)